The Great Open Meadow

 Un-conceived.

-Absorbed in the essence of all things.
+essence of all things.

-Like a newborn butterfly,
+Like a butterfly, unborn, yet fully awakened,

-to feel the bud of life for the first time again,
+To feel the bud of life for the first time again,

-to witness the inherent magnificence of
+To witness the magnificence of

-its newly formed wings.
+Its newly formed wings.

 Wings that will no doubt carry it to stellar heights.